16 Iconic Dishes in Adelaide To Try at Least Once

 27 Leigh Street, Adelaide

-While this dish is definitely of German origin, no trip to Adelaide is complete without a drive out to South Australia's award winning taste of Bavaria at the Hahndorf Inn.
-Settle in to the 2-storey 1863 hotel with its exposed stone walls and wood-panelled ceiling, and prepare to feast.
-Go big and try it all with the 'Original' Taste of Germany - a platter feeding up to 4 people loaded with bratwurst, sausage, pork hock, kassler, mashed potato, sauerkraut, pretzels, mustard and gravy.
-Pairs well with a stein of beer.
+No trip to Adelaide is complete without a drive to South Australia’s award-winning taste of Bavaria at the Hahndorf Inn.
+Settle into the 2-storey 1863 hotel with its exposed stone walls and wood-panelled ceiling, and prepare to feast.
+Go big and try it all with the ‘Original’ Taste of Germany – a platter feeding up to four people loaded with bratwurst, sausage, pork hock, kassler, mashed potato, sauerkraut, pretzels, mustard and gravy, paired with a stein of beer.
 Prost!

 35 Mount Barker Road, Hahndorf